Lasslos/TradingBot/README.md

 - Simple_Conservative: Bids medium or low amounts
 - TitForTat: Bids close to our last bid
 - Random: Bids random amounts across all categories
-- Good: Frequently outperforms us by a close margins

 # Adapting to the opponent's strategy
 According to the opponent's strategy, we adapt our own strategy: